bloominstituteoftechnology/Data-Structures/README.md

   * `insert` adds the input value to the binary search tree, adhering to the rules of the ordering of elements in a binary search tree.
   * `contains` searches the binary search tree for the input value, returning a boolean indicating whether the value exists in the tree or not.
   * `get_max` returns the maximum value in the binary search tree.
   * `for_each` performs a traversal of _every_ node in the tree, executing the passed-in callback function on each tree node value.
-There is a myriad of ways to perform tree traversal; in this case any of them should work.
+There are myriad to perform tree traversal; in this case any of them should work.

 ![Image of Binary Search Tree](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/300px-Binary_search_tree.svg.png)